What is a lumbar puncture?

 A lumbar puncture procedure may be done on an outpatient basis or as part of your

 stay in a hospital.
-Procedures may vary depending on your condition and your doctor's
+Procedures may vary depending on your condition and your healthcare's

 practices.
 Some healthcare providers may prefer to do this procedure at the bedside